Herhite/learningGit/readme.txt

-Learning git the first repository.
+Learning gi1 the first repository.
 Git is free software!
+The first change!